 Although it’s clear throughout the show that Sir Reginald Hargreeves was far from an ideal (or even remotely good) parent, one thing we learn early on is that the show’s version of Hargreeves seemingly never gave up hoping that Number 5 would return.

-We see that Hargreeves actually kept a portrait of Number 5 above the fireplace, apparently commemorating his son, and showing that he hoped he would come back (which is actually confirmed to Number 5, from Vanya).
+We see that Hargreeves kept a portrait of Number 5 above the fireplace, commemorating his son, and showing that he hoped he would return (which is confirmed to Number 5, from Vanya).
 In the comics, however, during the opening battle against the Eiffel Tower, in response to Number 7 asking where 5 is, Hargreeves says “The future I presume… Run away from home, no doubt.
-I can’t be sure… Nor can I be bothered“.
+I can’t be sure… Nor can I be bothered “.

 Hazel and Cha Cha Have Some Depth (and Faces)

-In the comics Hazel and Cha Cha are relatively simple, villainous time-travelling assassins (if that’s a job you describe as ‘simple’ that is).
+In the comics, Hazel and Cha Cha are relatively simple, villainous time-travelling assassins (if that’s a job you describe as ‘simple’).
 They clearly enjoy violence, love their work, and that’s almost everything all we learn about them.
 We also never see the duo out of their masks.

-Although it contradicts with what we know about the duo from the comics a little, the relationship turned rivalry between the two, the live-action version of Hazel wanting out of the time-travelling hitman life, their interactions with each other, and the rest of the characters, are all clear highlights of the show, and all of them managed to turn some relatively one-note bad guys into some real, in-depth, and interesting characters.
+Although it contradicts with what we know about the duo from the comics a little, the relationship turned rivalry between the two in the live-action version, and things like Hazel wanting out of the time-travelling hitman life, their interactions with each other, and the rest of the characters, are all clear highlights of the show.
+All of them managed to turn some relatively one-note bad guys into some real, in-depth, and interesting characters.

 The Return of Number 6